 All the books that have helped me to push through all of that loneliness and anger and to feel more strong and inspired.
 Different daily strategies such as meditating and counting my blessings and just feeling closer to my higher power, which is God.

 Really getting to know HIM and know that HE is with me.
-I’m not alone.
 I’m not alone when I’m doing chores.
-I’m not alone when I am out in the garden, you know, it’s, it’s becoming clear of who put you on this earth and why you’re there and in that you’ll find your purpose.
+I’m not alone when I am out in the garden, it’s becoming clear of who put you on this earth and why you’re there and in that you’ll find your purpose.

-So the first thing that I really, really started doing was getting out of my own head.
+So the first thing that I really started doing was getting out of my own head.
 So I started listening to podcasts and audio books.
 I found that the first audio books I listened were Lysa TerKeurst Uninvited Book.
 And that is the best book to start out with if you’re feeling super lonely.
-And I do audio books obviously, cause I’m a mom and it’s difficult for me to sit and read without being interrupted.
+I listen to audio books obviously, cause I’m a mom and it’s difficult for me to sit and read without being interrupted.

 Join the Rural Women Inspired Podcast Community!

 It’s the rural women inspired community.
 So head on over there and you can join and, and meet some other lovely ladies who might be feeling the same way.

 I have been limiting my Facebook usage by taking the app off my phone and an effort to use less of it.
 Maybe that seems crazy to some of you, but being able to get out of my own head and to really connect with God my higher power and all the blessings that he’s given me.
 I just keep seeing new blessings.

 We’re given new blessings daily from God, our higher power.
 And it’s amazing that a lot of us don’t see them because we’re so busy in our day to day, but we don’t take the time to actually see what we’re given.
 And that is something that I’ve tried to do better at practicing gratitude and really seeing my blessings and making me see that I do have something to live for.